poac-dev/poac/README.md

 ### Build from source

-If your environment is not included in the released packages, you have to construct Poac from the source.
-To build Poac, you will require the following compilers, tools, and libraries:
+If your environment is not included in the released packages, you have to build Poac from the source.
+You will require the following compilers, tools, and libraries:

 #### compilers